dinaco/trip-planner/README.md

 ## API's

-For the profile pic we will use cloudinary.
+For the profile picture we will use cloudinary.

 For this project we are using a range of google APIs: